akhvorov/vgram/docs/source/examples.rst

 	alpha = vgram.named_steps["tokenizer"].decode(vgram.named_steps["vgb"].alphabet())
 	print("First 10 alphabet elements:", alpha[:10])

-V-Gram is unsupervised method that's why we fit vgram to all data.
+V-Gram is an unsupervised method that's why we fit v-gram to all data.
-Once fitted, vgram don't fit again and we could not trouble about doubled fitting.
+Once fitted, v-gram doesn't fit again and we could not trouble about doubled fitting.

-In last two lines shown how get dictionary alphabet and print some elements.
+In the last two lines shown how to get dictionary alphabet and print some elements.

 Words and v-grams union
 =======================

-We simply make union of features.
+We simply make the union of features.

 .. code-block:: python